European Central Bank stimulus on track as economy struggles

 FRANKFURT, Germany (AP) — With more than a trillion euros in stimulus still in the pipeline to the economy, the European Central Bank left its key bond-purchase program unchanged Thursday as the 19-country eurozone endures a winter economic slowdown due to the pandemic.

-ECB President Christine Lagarde told a news conference that the economy likely contracted in the last three months of 2020 and the outlook going forward faced risks.
+ECB President Christine Lagarde told a news conference that the economy likely contracted in the last three months of 2020 and the outlook going forward faces risks.

 Coronavirus infections and deaths have risen during the winter, leading to new restrictions on businesses.
 Germany has extended its partial lockdown until Feb.
 14, France has imposed a 6 p.m. curfew, and Portugal has hit multiple records in case numbers.

-Lagarde said that while the start of vaccinations against the coronavirus was an important milestone the outbreak continued to pose “serious risk to the eurozone and global economies.”
-Manufacturing continues to hold up well, but services are being “severely curbed,” she said.
+Lagarde said that while the start of vaccinations against the coronavirus was “an important milestone,” the outbreak continued to pose “serious risk to the eurozone and global economies.”

-As a result, “an ample monetary stimulus remains essential” and the ECB stands ready to “adjust all its instruments” if needed, she added.
+She said that the bank's outlook for growth of 3.9% in 2021 was “still holding as we speak.”

-The European Union’s executive commission forecasts that the eurozone economy shrank 7.8% last year and should rebound by 4.2% this year.
-Official numbers for last year are to be released Feb.
-2.
+“We had anticipated the continuation and the lockdown measures that are currently in place... and that leads us to conclude that our own forecast for 2021 is still broadly valid at this time,” she said, while cautioning that short-term risk was “tilted to the downside, no question about it.”

 The bond purchases are a way of pumping newly created money into the economy, which aims to raise inflation from levels that are currently considered too low.
 The purchases also keep market interest rates down so that companies can access the credit they need to get through the pandemic recession.